Jigsy1/HexScroll/README.md

 You can also change the number in the textbox to the side if you want to quickly find out the Hex code.

-Copy simply copys the Hex to the clipboard.
+Copy simply copies the Hex to the clipboard.